-- complement a literature review by identifying drivers of effectiveness not retrieved by the review and/or supplement the literature review results with clinical experience (i.e. explore the clinical relevance of a potential driver of effectiveness or restrict the number of drivers of effectiveness to be tested in analyses)
+- Complement a literature review by identifying drivers of effectiveness not retrieved by the review and/or supplement the literature review results with clinical experience.
+Interviews may explore the clinical relevance of a potential driver of effectiveness or restrict the number of drivers of effectiveness to be tested in analyses.

-- replace the literature review when data analyses are planned, in order to generate hypotheses that can be validated during data analyses.
+- Generate hypotheses that can be validated during data analyses.

 How best to conduct the expert interviews?

 - Chose clinicians with experience in treating the disease and, whenever possible, those with a ‘population-approach’ (for example, epidemiologists).
 This is important because their clinical opinion should take into account the population perspective.

 - Interview several clinicians separately to gain a variety of perspectives.

 - Use a structured interview to follow the same flow of questions.

 - Send a briefing package to the experts in advance including a summary of the background information and the objectives of the interviews.

 - Consider in advance how to deal with inconsistent results.